-- The radio and television concentration emphasizes the application of mass communication theory to the production of messages, particularly in audio and video formats.
+- The radio and television emphasis focuses on the application of mass communication theory to the production of messages, particularly in audio and video formats.
 Students are given solid instruction in basic skills in production and post-production work.
 Other courses emphasize professional preparation in media writing in various forms (commercial, drama and news writing), methods of media criticism and film analysis, broadcast management, and sports and media relations.
-The department houses an on-campus television studio and radio station, which provides students with hands-on production experience in the electronic media.
+Students have opportunity to put thier classroom learning to work at the campus radio station (WCAL) and television station (CUTV) located in the Student Center.

-- The philosophy major program of study covers the history of philosophy, logic and issues in philosophy that might be grouped as ethical, epistemological or metaphysical.
+- The philosophy empahsis covers the history of philosophy, logic and issues in philosophy that might be grouped as ethical, epistemological or metaphysical.

-In addition to the three options identified above, students majoring in any other program on campus may choose minors in communication studies, philosophy or art history.
+In addition to the options identified above, students majoring in any other program on campus may choose minors in:

 Lambda Pi Eta is the national communication honor society that recognizes outstanding achievement by undergraduates majoring in communication studies.
 Pi Kappa Delta is the honor society for intercollegiate debaters, individual events competitors and teachers of communication.
 Our department has a long and storied history with successful competition in speech and debate.